chainsaw-rendezvous/2018-draft-site/source/2019/schedule/index.md

     - event-highlights
 ---

 The full 2019 schedule will be available closer to the event.
-You can look forward to meeting carvers, buying finished pieces, watching carving demonstrations and quick carve competitions, musical entertainment, and food.
+You can look forward to meeting carvers, buying finished pieces,  musical entertainment, food, and (of course) LIVE CHAINSAW CARVING.

 {% raw %}
 <!--